afvalenciab/pokemon/README.md

 npm run build
 ```

-### Tets
+### Test

 ```
 npm run test
 ```

-## Notes about project
+## Notes about the project

 ### How I would improve the project

 I would improve the project with the following features:

-* Using service workers to be available without the internet.
+* Service workers to be available offline.
-* Using an infinite scroll pattern to load Pokémons while we doing scroll.
+* Infinite scroll pattern to load Pokémons while we scroll the page.
-* Using cache for the information.
+* Cache for the information.
-* Using Server Side Render to load the page quickly.
+* Server Side Render to load the page quickly.
-* Adding more test cases to ensure the quality in the static code.
+* Adding more test cases to ensure the quality in static code.

 ### Future plans for the project

 * Add a detail page to see more information about each Pokémon.
 * Add a favorites page to create a custom list of Pokémons.
-* Add a login/register feature to save the favorite Pokémons.
+* Add a login/register feature to save favorite Pokémons.
 * Add a CRUD module to create our own Pokémons.

 ### If I weren't able to finish all the goals, how would I go out executing them?

 I would develop the main goals.
 To decide the main goals, I would evaluate what are the most important features that create value to the customers.
-It's important to focus goals per day and try to complete this schedule with a little bit of effort.
+It's important to be focused on goals per day and try to complete this schedule with a little bit effort.
 Another approach is to evaluate what features we can get with an existing library and save time.
 Also with the team, we can decide to decrease the percent of the test and just make tests for the critical path.

 ### Explanation of the project